scalar-labs/scalardl/docs/how-to-write-function.md

 #### Add an application-specific schema

 Since Functions can read and write arbitrary records through the Scalar DB CRUD interface, Scalar DL can't define the database schema for the Function by itself.
 It is the applications' owner's responsibility to define such schema and apply it to the database by themselves or asking system admins to do it depending on who owns and manages the database.
-For more details about defining database schema for Scalar DB, please read [Database schema in Scalar DB](https://github.com/scalar-labs/scalardb/blob/master/docs/schema.md).
+For more details about defining database schema for Scalar DB, please read [Scalar DB Schema Loader](https://github.com/scalar-labs/scalardb/blob/master/schema-loader/README.md).

 #### Register a Function